STAR-RG/practical_testing_book/testgranularity/systemtesting.md

 ### ROBOT

-Robot is considered a framework and not just a test automation tool because it was built to provide all the necessary structure to meet an entire acceptance test automation architecture {cite}`robot_documentation`.
+Robot is considered a framework and not just a test automation tool because it was built to provide all the necessary structure to meet an entire acceptance test automation architecture {cite}`robotdocumentation`.
 It allows to use keyword-driven, data-driven and / or behavior-driven (BDD) approaches.
 It has an easy-to-use tabular data syntax and allows users to use and create libraries in Python or Java.
 Has easy syntax, using human-readable keywords.
 The framework has a rich ecosystem around it, consisting of libraries and tools that are developed as separate projects.

 #### Main advantages